Logo

 include/linux/hid-sensor-hub.h

-Since we had already set the kw configurations, they remain valid ans no changes were necessary.
+Since we had already set the kw configurations, they remain valid and no changes were necessary.

 cd "$IIO_TREE"